The Vegetarian | Han Kang | Granta

 The Author

-Han Kang was born in Gwangju, South Korea, and moved to Seoul at the age of ten.
+Han Kang was awarded the 2024 Nobel Prize in Literature.
+Born in Gwangju, South Korea, she moved to Seoul at the age of ten.
 She studied Korean literature at Yonsei University.
 Her writing has won the Yi Sang Literary Prize, the Today’s Young Artist Award, and the Korean Literature Novel Award.
 The Vegetarian, her first novel to be translated into English, was published by Portobello Books in 2015 and won the 2016 Man Booker International Prize.
-She is also the author of Human Acts (Portobello, 2016) and The White Book (Portobello, forthcoming 2017).
+She is also the author of Human Acts (Portobello, 2016) and The White Book (Portobello, 2017).
 She is based in Seoul.

 More about the author →